Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 When to Order Team T-Shirts

-- Company offsites and retreats: Matching shirts make group photos look polished and help your team stand out at shared venues.
-Order performance fabric if your retreat includes outdoor activities.
+| Company offsites and retreats | Soft cotton or performance fabric tee | Matching shirts make group photos look polished.
+Choose performance fabric if the retreat includes outdoor activities. |

-- Pro tip: Use our group order feature to let each team member pick their own size and style.
+Pro tip: Use our group order feature to let each team member pick their own size and style.
 It saves you from collecting sizes manually and ensures everyone gets a shirt that actually fits.

 “I love Custom Ink!
 The customer service is outstanding and the culture seems fun and energetic!
 I manage a call center in Las Vegas and sometimes call centers can be less than exciting….so we pitched a few ideas on how to generate interest in team building, set a goal and came together as one.
 We voted on 5 shirts of which the BACON design won hands down.”